Cherry Blossoms, Ginkgo, and Art Museums: 10 Sightseeing Spots on the Kumano Kodo Nakahechi (UNESCO World Heritage Site)

 Use the parking lot of the Kumano Kodo Nakahechi Museum (free of charge, 26 spaces).

-After an hour’s walk along the Nakahechi Road from Chikatsuyu Oji towards Kumano Hongu, you will arrive at Tsugizakura Oji.
-Within its precincts is a group of giant cedar trees known as the ‘One-way Cedar of Nonaka’.
-They are designated as a natural monument by the prefecture.
+About an hour’s walk along the Nakahechi Route from Chikatsuyu Ōji toward Kumano Hongu Taisha brings you to Tsugizakura Ōji.
+Within its precincts stands a grove of enormous cedar trees known as the One-sided Cedars of Nonaka, designated a Natural Monument by Wakayama Prefecture.

 Opening hours.